TylerBerrett/Android_Sprint8Challenge_CongressDebug/README.md

 CongresspersonProfileViewModel:
 removed parameter and put it as a var in the class

+OfficialOverview:
+append a space after firstName removed toLowerCase on the return

 memory increases in the app when you click a card view and then return from that activity